eddow/webgpgpu/README.md

 #### Hand-made

-If you manage to have your own, want to share a device, ...
+If you manage to have your own adapter/device, want to share a device, ...
 `WebGpGpu` exposes :
 ```ts
 class WebGpGpu {